 - Mobilizing community members to pressure individual public officials to change their position on an issue

-- Hosting town hall meetings and listening projects or using other methods to gather community input on a particular issue
+- Hosting town hall meetings and conducting listening projects or using other methods to gather community input on a particular issue with the intention of building a base of community members and taking collective action to create change at the policy or institutional level

 - Training community members to disrupt harmful practices that government or corporate entities are using to maintain the existing system

-- Building alternatives to existing government or corporate practices that are harmful and making those alternatives available in ways that have a measurable impact on the larger community
+- Creating alternatives to existing government or corporate systems or practices that are harmful and making those alternatives available in ways that have a measurable impact on the larger community

-- Providing space for political education that builds the leadership and skills of members of an affected community, enabling them to analyze harmful systems and develop strategies for change
+- Providing space for political education that builds the leadership and skills of members of an affected community, enabling them to analyze harmful systems, develop strategies for social change, and take collective action to create sustainable social change

 Who is eligible to receive a grant?

-Groups must meet all of the following criteria to be eligible:
+Organizations must meet all of the following basic requirements to be eligible for a grant from Bread & Roses:

-- Located in Philadelphia, Bucks, Chester, Delaware, Montgomery, or Camden counties
+- Must be located in Philadelphia, Bucks, Chester, Delaware, Montgomery, or Camden counties

-- Tax-exempt or have a fiscal sponsor that is tax-exempt or have a pending 501(c)3 application
+- Must be designated by the IRS as a 501(c)3 organization or have a fiscal sponsor that is designated by the IRS as a 501(c)3 organization or have documentation of a pending 501(c)3 application with the IRS

-- A focus on organizing and activism (not social service work)
+- A focus on community organizing and activism (not social service, self-help, or educational programs)

-- A clear understanding of the root causes of the problem they are working to resolve
+- A clear understanding of the root causes of the problem or issue that they are working to resolve

-- A vision that emphasizes changing the systems that create or perpetuate the problem being addressed
+- A vision that emphasizes changing the systems that create or perpetuate the problem or issue being addressed

-- Leadership that is primarily composed of people affected by the problem that is being addressed
+- Leadership that is primarily composed of people most affected by the problem or issue that is being addressed

-Bread & Roses does not provide funding for:
+Bread & Roses does not make grants for:

 - Capital campaigns or building projects